Outdoor Patio Visitation Update September 15

 What is New Haven doing to prevent your employees from bringing in COVID-19?

 All employees are screened prior to entering the community.
 We recommend to all of our employees to avoid as much social interaction outside of work as possible.

 New Haven is monitoring residents for any physical changes.
-If signs or symptoms exist, the resident will have their temperature take 3 times a day and at every shift change.
+If signs or symptoms exist, the resident will have their temperature taken 3 times a day and at every shift change.

-New Haven is only allowing essential health care professional in the community and will undergo proper screenings prior to entry by taking their temperature, applying face mask and proper sanitizing procedures.
+New Haven is only allowing essential health care professionals in the community and will undergo proper screenings prior to entry by completing a COVID-19 signs and symptom questionnaire, taking their temperature, applying face mask and proper sanitizing procedures.
 At this time, we are still allowing Hospice to come into the community to provide care but have minimized those visits to twice a week.